JasonLocklin/Dissertation/VWM/Results.md

 non-normal distribution that even with data transformations, was not sufficiently normal for parametric analysis to be appropriate.
-The means of the three groups and two target conditions can be seen in figure [fig:VWM_MTarget].
+The means of the three groups and two target conditions can be seen in figure [fig.VWM_MTarget].
 As an attempt to analyze the data, the two target conditions were collapsed to produce means for a more generic "multi-target" performance metric.